 Alzheimer's genes: Are you at risk?

 Alzheimer's genes are genes that make you more likely to develop Alzheimer's disease.
 Genes control the function of every cell in your body.
 Some genes determine basic characteristics, such as the color of your eyes and hair.
-Other genes can make you more likely to develop certain diseases — including Alzheimer's.
+Other genes can make you more likely to develop certain diseases, including Alzheimer's disease.

-Researchers have identified several Alzheimer's genes — genes that are associated with Alzheimer's disease.
-But genetic risk factors are just one part of the Alzheimer's story, a complex narrative that scientists continue to try to unravel.
+Researchers have identified several genes that are associated with Alzheimer's disease.
+However, genetic risk factors are just one part of the Alzheimer's disease story.

 Most common late-onset Alzheimer's gene

-While some rare forms of Alzheimer's occur before the age of 65, the most common variety of Alzheimer's usually begins after the age of 65.
-The most common gene associated with this late-onset Alzheimer's is called apolipoprotein E (APOE).
+Although a rare form of Alzheimer's disease occurs before age 65 (early-onset Alzheimer's disease), the most common variety of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
+The most common gene associated with late-onset Alzheimer's disease is called apolipoprotein E (APOE).

 APOE has three common forms:

-But not everyone who has an APOE e4 gene — or even two APOE e4 genes — develops Alzheimer's.
-And the disease occurs in many people who have no APOE e4 gene.
-This indicates that the APOE e4 gene affects risk, but it is not a causative gene.
-Other genetic and environmental factors are likely involved in the development of Alzheimer's.
+Not everyone who has one or two APOE e4 genes develops Alzheimer's disease.
+The disease occurs in many people who have no APOE e4 gene, suggesting that the APOE e4 gene affects risk but is not a cause.
+Other genetic and environmental factors likely are involved in the development of Alzheimer's disease.

 Other late-onset genes